-The purpose of the Information security manual (ISM) is to outline a cybersecurity framework that an organisation can apply, using their risk management framework, to protect their information technology and operational technology systems, applications and data from cyberthreats.
+The purpose of the Information security manual (ISM) is to outline a cybersecurity framework that an organisation can apply, using their risk management framework, to protect their information technology and operational technology systems from cyberthreats.

 Intended audience

 The ISM is intended for chief information security officers (CISOs), chief information officers, cybersecurity professionals and information technology managers.